These Raspberry Cream Sandwich Cookies are made up of delicate vanilla sugar cookies and a delightful fresh raspberry and white chocolate filling.

 - 1 vanilla bean, halved lengthwise, seeds scraped and reserved

-- 7 1/2 ounces best-quality white chocolate, coarsely chopped
+- 4.4 oz. high-quality white chocolate, coarsely chopped